 - What will my Story look like on mobile?

 Who can publish a Story?

-Engage back-end users with the following permission roles will have access to the embed code and be able to publish a Story: Administrators, Developers, and Editors.
+Live back-end users with the following permission roles will have access to the embed code and be able to publish a Story: Administrators, Developers, and Editors.

 All other users can use the Preview button at the top of the rich text editor to see what the Story will look like once published.